ImranMA/MicroCouriers/README.md

 - Real time order status updates using SignalR.
 - Complete CI/CD pipeline

+# Things to be ignored
+The projects will have IntegrationEventService (BookingIntegrationEventService)derived from IIntegrationEventLogService .
+This service is not being used at this point and can be ignored.
+The purpose of this service is to implement "outbox pattern" which means save events in DB before publishing them .
+If service bus is broken or down  , the events can be saved locally and then published .
+This way events are not lost.

 # Disclaimer
 The project is only for demo purpose and is not production-ready as it may have bugs or missing features.